nanderson815/atlanta-triathlon-club/src/pages/membership-options/index.md

     desc: |-
       **Stay engaged from afar**

-      Out of town or out of state
+      Out of town or state

       Member discussion forum